cshnican/names/README.md

 - `us_census_name_2010`: a folder containing the byname data from the 2020 US Census, downloaded from the US Census Bureau ([link](https://www.census.gov/topics/population/genealogy/data/2010_surnames.html))
     - the file used in this study is `./surnames_appearing_more_than_100_times/Names_2010Census.csv`.
 - `us_population_change`: containing the file `population_change_data.csv`, a dataset containing the population census data in each state (plus DC and Puerto Rico) every 10 years.
 The dataset is downloaded from [here](https://www2.census.gov/programs-surveys/decennial/2020/data/apportionment/population-change-data-table.xlsx)
+- `finnish_data_selected.csv`: Finnish birth records from 1700 to 1917.
+Since the file size exceeds Github's limit, we moved it to Google Drive, and it can be downloaded [here](https://drive.google.com/file/d/12peW30OdjllRnHIp3N5-hMDXJlEn59G8/view?usp=sharing).
+This data was made available by Eric Malmi and was built for Malmi et al. (2018) off the HisKi Finnish genealogical data set.
+This data set was gathered and cleaned, as described in Malmi et al. (2018). [link to Malmi et al., (2018)](https://arxiv.org/abs/1802.06055)
 - `CA.txt`, `DE.txt`: copies of the same two files from the `us_census_all` folder - baby name data from California (the most populous US state) and Delaware (one of the least populous US states)
 - `downsampled_scinames.csv` (not available): a list of 2550 scientist names from the national academy of 6 countries (we sampled 425 names from each)
     - 425 names from the National Academy of Sciences (USA) [link](https://en.wikipedia.org/wiki/List_of_members_of_the_National_Academy_of_Sciences)